lghackett/R-modules/README.md

 ## Contents
 * The ``outputHelpers`` directory contains modules that provide helper functions to creating tables and figures.
 	- ``msout.R``: Helper functions for creating regression tables with ``modelsummary()``.
-* The ``modelHelpers`` directory contains modules that provide helper functions to estimating econometric models.
+* The ``regHelpers`` directory contains modules that provide helper functions to estimating econometric models.
 These include wrapper functions for iterating over models.
-	- ````
+	- ``reghelp.R``: Helper functions for estimating regressions.
+For example, includes a wrapper for ``feols::feols()`` that creates formulas from strings that facilitates iterating over outome variables.

 ## Use
 To use a module in an R script, you must first set the ``box`` search path with ``options(box.path = 'boxdirectory')``.